joe-jordan/minimalisp/README.md

 (The original goal of a Lisp stack that is independent of the Python stack may be resurrected in a future version, or perhaps in the optimised (probably C) version.)

-*this list is now frozen, and is the target for an alpha release.*
+*this list is now frozen, and is the target for an alpha release. - only permissive mode and installation to go!*

 **Make runtime errors optional/configurable.**  The default should be with errors on (and nicely shown in the eventual REPL), but the purpose of turning them off is to allow a "permissive" state for random programs (genetic programs) to be run in.
 This obviously excludes "compile" errors (in the parser).